ninenines/cowboy/guide/multipart_req.md

 Similarly, if you start reading the body and it ends up being too big, you can simply continue with the next part, Cowboy will automatically skip what remains.

+Note that the skipping rate may not be adequate for your application.
+If you observe poor performance when skipping, you might want to consider manually skipping by calling the `cowboy_req:part_body/1` function directly.

 And if you started reading the message but decide that you do not need the remaining parts, you can simply stop reading